Purpose of this Manual

 Practicum

 A practicum is a distinctly defined supervised clinical experience in which students implement knowledge and skills acquired in coursework and integrate professional knowledge in a real healthcare context.
-A practicum takes place at a field site, providing students with experiences to support learning and developing competencies in their profession.
+A practicum takes place at a practicum site, providing students with experiences to support learning and developing competencies in their profession.

 DNP students are required to complete the designated practicum courses as defined by the DNP program of study.
-Each practicum course will consist of a didactic and clinical component with practicum hour requirements.
+Each practicum course will consist of a didactic and practicum component with practicum hour requirements.
 The specified practicum hours for each course and the didactic course requirements must be completed successfully to receive a course final grade.

 Practicum Site